Why You Should Consider Double Cleansing Your Scalp & Body

 Why aren’t we double cleansing the skin on our bodies and our scalps the way we’re double cleansing our face?

 Hell, we've kind of asked a variation of this question before, but about double-cleansing our hair.
-Maybe I’m constantly in search of some type of way to further my skin care routine, and with TikTokers everywhere embracing ingredients like salicylic acid for their scalps, I truly thought I unlocked something with this concept.
+Maybe I’m constantly in search of some type of way to further my skin care routine, and with TikTokers everywhere trying ingredients like micellar water for their scalps, I truly thought I unlocked something with this concept.
 So of course, I contacted the experts to find out if I'm onto something, or if this is an unnecessary (potentially wasteful) concept.

 Do our bodies need double cleansing?

-“Double cleansing your body and scalp can be a good way to remove any buildup that has accumulated throughout the day, but it’s not a necessary step,” explains Board Certified Dermatologist Dr. Dendy Engleman of New York’s Shafer Clinic.
+“Double cleansing your body and scalp can be a good way to remove any buildup that has accumulated throughout the day, but it’s not a necessary step,” explains Dermatologist Dr. Dendy Engleman.
 Basically, between SPF, makeup, sweat, pollutants, and natural oils, we tend to accumulate a lot more impurities on our faces than we do on the rest of our bodies, which are protected by clothing and hair.
 “Regular cleansing with a good body wash and shampoo should be enough for the body and scalp on most days.
 The exception is if you were wearing sunscreen, body makeup, or anything else that tends to be harder to clean — then you might want to double cleanse to really ensure that you’ve cleared everything from your skin,” she says.

 However, there may be more benefits to a scalp double cleanse.
-Honestly, the scalp is exposed to so many ailments you never see, says Shab Reslan, trichologist & Hair Expert based in NYC.
+Honestly, the scalp is exposed to so many ailments you never see, says Shab Reslan, trichologist.
 “Today, the scalp is burdened by the accumulation of environment debris, contaminants from shower water, increased use of dry shampoo and insufficiently cleansing from shampoos with weaker cleansing capabilities."

 Advertisement